Geometry-Based Drift Compensation for Distributed Channel Sounding Measurements in Dynamic Drone Scenarios: Results and Analysis

-where $\xi_t \in \mathbb{R}$ represents a placeholder for either delay $\tau_t$ or Doppler $\alpha_t$.
+where $\xi_t \in \mathbb{R}$ represents a placeholder for either delay $\tau_t$ or Doppler $\alpha_t$ of the $t$-th target.
 The association between estimations $\hat{\xi}_t$ and ground truths $\tilde{\xi}_t$ is performed by minimizing the distance between them over all permutations of the joint distances between the corresponding delay-Doppler parameter sets.
 We achieve this minimization by employing Hungarian matching~\cite{1955_hungarian_algorithm_legacy_Kuhn}.